-4.3.1.
+a.
 Motion smoothness

-Akutsu et al. (1992) define motion smoothness as the ratio of blocks that have significant motion vectors over blocks whose motion vector has changed significantly.
+Akutsu et al. [1] define motion smoothness as the ratio of blocks that have significant motion vectors over blocks whose motion vector has changed significantly.
 They used this parameter along with inter-frame changes to detect shot boundaries.

-4.3.2.
+b.
 Amount of motion activity in video frames

-Divakaran and Sun (2000) uses average motion vector magnitude as one of the features of a video frame.
+Divakaran and Sun [14] uses average motion vector magnitude as one of the features of a video frame.
 They then use this average value to threshold all the motion vectors in the frame and count the numbers of short, medium, and long runs of zeros, in raster-scan order.
 These numbers indirectly expresses the size, shape, and number of moving objects and are good indicators of the motion feature of the video frame.
 For example, a frame with a single large object can be easily distinguished from a frame with several small objects.

-Wolf (1996) uses the amount of motion in video frames to help select key frames in a video sequence.
-Although in Wolf (1996) motion is estimated using optical flow, the principle can be applied to MPEG video using motion vectors.
+Wolf [61] uses the amount of motion in video frames to help select key frames in a video sequence.
+Although in [61] motion is estimated using optical flow, the principle can be applied to MPEG video using motion vectors.
 The amount of motion is defined as the summation of magnitude of motion vector components in a frame, and a curve is drawn with respect to frame numbers.
 Key frames are then selected by detecting valleys between large peaks in this curve, which correspond to relatively still frames between two video segments with large amount of motion.

-4.3.3.
+c.
 Motion histogram

 Motion histogram is a compact representation of global or regional motion in video frames.
 Either direction or magnitude can be used as the histogram index.
-Kobla et al. (1996) and Ardizzone et al. (1999) have used motion vector histograms extensively for the detection of camera pan, tilt, and many other purposes.
+Kobla et al [33] and Ardizzone et al [2] have used motion vector histograms extensively for the detection of camera pan, tilt, and many other purposes.

-Although working in the uncompressed domain, Davis (1998) also uses motion histograms to help recognize simple human movements such as left arm fanning up, two arms fanning up, and crouching down.
-The directional histogram for each body region has 12 bins (30° each), and the feature vector is a concatenation of the histograms of different body regions.
-The motion vectors are derived from the so-called motion history image (MHI), which is basically the accumulation of differencing images of the silhouettes of human body.
+Although working in the uncompressed domain, Davis [11] also uses motion histograms to help recognize simple human movements such as left arm fanning up, two arms fanning up, and crouching down.
+The directional histogram for each body region has twelve bins (30 degree each), and the feature vector is a concatenation of the histograms of different body regions.
+The motion vectors are derived from so called Motion History Image (MHI), which is basically the accumulation of differencing images of the silhouettes of human body.